Editor's Note: This post was originally published in January 2020 and has been updated with additional content in October 2021.

 Along with this update, Google may have inadvertently caused a spike in blood pressure to marketers around the globe!

-For a few websites (and you may want to pay particular attention to this if you own the featured snippet as well as the Knowledge Panel along the right side of the SERPs on a desktop), marketers reported a sudden site rankings plummet from page one to page two in the search results.
-Over the course of this last week, many marketers were shocked to see their Search Console reporting URLs previously core ranked in positions 1, 2 or 3, pushed to position 11 despite owning the featured snippet. (image source)
+For a few websites (and you may want to pay particular attention to this if you own the featured snippet as well as the Knowledge Panel along the right side of the SERPs on a desktop), marketers reported sudden site rankings to plummet from page one to page two in the search results.
+Many marketers were shocked to see their Search Console reporting URLs previously core ranked in positions 1, 2 or 3, pushed to position 11 despite owning the featured snippet. (image source)

 Key Takeaways From Google’s SearchLiaison

-To cover our bases I compiled several additional factors to consider ℅ Google’s SearchLiaison which you can follow here: @searchliaison.
+To cover our bases, I compiled several additional factors to consider, which you can follow here: